-- assets and liabilities are translated using the closing rate of the period; - income statement items are translated using the average rate of the period; and - equity items are translated using the historical rate.
+- assets and liabilities are translated using the closing rate of the period; - income statement items are translated using the average rate of the period as long as it is not called into question by significant changes in rate; and - equity items are translated using the historical rate.

-The exchange differences arising on translation are directly recognized in shareholders' equity under "Foreign currency translation adjustment."
+The exchange differences arising on translation are directly recognized in other comprehensive profit or loss and maintained within shareholders' equity under "Foreign currency translation adjustment."